arjankuijpers/custom-google-analytics/README.md

 2. use the production versions of files inside the dist folder.
 3. be happy!.

 CustomAnalytics is easy to use.
-But just in case you need it, [API documentation](https://arjankuijpers.github.io/cocoonJS-Google-analytics/docs/api/index.html).
+But just in case you need it, (disable your adblocker)[API documentation](https://arjankuijpers.github.io/cocoonJS-Google-analytics/docs/api/index.html).

 ## Tips